pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

   For example, allowing one to be either very strict, or restrictive about particular vulnerabilities found.

 The names of the objects **must** match the names in the example with default installation configurations.
-This is overriden either by using the `ootb_supply_chain_testing_scanning` package configuration in the `tap-values.yaml` file or by using workload parameters:
+This is overridden either by using the `ootb_supply_chain_testing_scanning` package configuration in the `tap-values.yaml` file or by using workload parameters:

 - To override by using the `ootb_supply_chain_testing_scanning` package configuration, make the following modification to your `tap-values.yaml` file and perform a [Tanzu Application Platform update](../upgrading.hbs.md#upgrading-tanzu-application-platform).